What is ZFS (Zettabyte File System)?

 Operational Model

 Blocks containing active data are never overwritten.
-Instead, a new block is allocated and the changed data is written to it, and then all the metadata blocks referring to it are repositioned and written similarly.
+Instead, a new block is allocated, and the changed data is written to it.
+Then, all the metadata blocks referring to it are repositioned and written similarly.

-To reduce the overhead of this process, multiple updates are added to the process groups and ZFS Intent Log is used when simultaneous writing is required.
+To reduce the overhead of this process, multiple updates are added to the process groups, and the ZFS Intent Log is used when simultaneous writing is required.

 Snapshots